FabianLiske/dotfiles/README.md

 # My dotfiles
-Just my configs and soe installation scripts.
+Just my configs and some installation scripts.

 ## To Do
 - [ ] Write decent README